DRIE - Dehydration Recognition In our Elders

 Dehydration, when we don’t drink enough for our needs, is bad for all of us.
 In older people severe dehydration increases confusion and falls, and makes sudden hospital admission more likely.
 We don’t have a good method of recognising dehydration early, before it becomes severe.
-Being able to identify dehydration early would allow measures, such as extra encouragement with drinking, to prevent severe dehydration.
+Being able to identify dehydration early would allow us to take action to prevent severe dehydration, such as extra encouragement with drinking.

 What will the research do?

 This research aims to improve the health and wellbeing of older people by finding out how we can tell when they are drinking enough fluid, and understanding how to help them to drink more when they are not drinking enough.

 Identify an easy method that can signal when someone needs to drink more.
 We are doing this by interviewing people living in care homes who are interested in taking part in this study.
 During the interview we assessed whether the care home resident was drinking enough by assessing their hydration status (measuring serum osmolality).
 We also carried out a set of tests commonly used by health care staff to assess for hydration status in older people, including squeezing the skin on the back of the hand (skin turgor), looking for tongue furrows, and checking urine colour.
 Using this information from 200 older people we identified a 3-stage method for identifying when older people are not drinking enough.
 This is the DRIE study.